kojiromike/magento-retail-order-management/docs/INSTALL.md

 ## Configuring Local XML

-The eBay Exchange Platform extension ships with a sample configuration file — `magento-install-dir/app/etc/e2bc.xml.sample` — that enables you to specify options such as:
+The eBay Retail Order Management extension ships with a sample configuration file — `magento-install-dir/app/etc/retailordermanagement.xml.sample` — that enables you to specify options such as:

 -   eBay Enterprise Exchange mapping for the Magento shipping method.
 -   Stored value card number ranges.